CartoDB/labs-postgresql/workshop/indexes-on-expressions.md

 Execution time: 253.985 ms
 ```

-This query runs in 254 milliseconds, which is almost **20 times** slower.
+This query runs in 254 milliseconds, which is almost **20 times** slower, even it paralellizes the sequential scan on the table.

 ### Create the index over the function